NDaruwalla/portfolio/README.md

 # Portfolio

-### Nicole Daruwalla - Website Designer/Developer
+### Nicole Daruwalla - Website Designer & Front-end Developer

 ## Description

 I developed a webpage for potential employers to sample the work I have created.
-I'll use the currently linked projects as placeholders until I have completed more advanced projects to showcase my skills.
+The projects included demonstrate my front-end and back-end web development skills.

 ## Objective
  To obtain an interview with a potential employer.

 ## Skills Hightlighted
-HTML, CSS, flexbox, media queries, and CSS variables.
+HTML, CSS, flexbox, media queries, JavaScript, Node JS andMySQL.

 ## User Story